John Cleese: 2000–2009

 In 2009 and 2010, Cleese toured Scandinavia and the US with his Alimony Tour Year One and Year Two.
 In May 2010, it was announced that this tour, set for May 2011, would extend to the UK (his first tour there).
 The show is dubbed the "Alimony Tour" in reference to the financial implications of Cleese's divorce.
 The UK tour started in Cambridge on 3 May, visiting Birmingham, Nottingham, Salford, York, Liverpool, Leeds, Glasgow, Edinburgh, Oxford, Bristol and Bath (the Alimony Tour DVD was recorded on 2 July, the final Bath date).
 Later in 2011 John took his Alimony Tour to South Africa.
 He played Cape Town on the 21 & 22 October before moving over to Johannesburg, where he played from 25 to 30 October.
 In January 2012 he took his one-man show to Australia, starting in Perth on 22 January and throughout the next four months visited Adelaide, Brisbane, Gold Coast, Newcastle, New South Wales, Melbourne, Sydney, and finished up during April in Canberra.

-In October 2010, Cleese was featured in the launch of an advertising campaign by The Automobile Association for a new home emergency response product.
-He appeared as a man who believed the AA could not help him during a series of disasters, including water pouring through his ceiling, with the line "The AA?
-For faulty showers?"
-During 2010, Cleese appeared in a series of radio advertisements for the Canadian insurance company Pacific Blue Cross, in which he plays a character called "Dr. Nigel Bilkington, Chief of Medicine for American General Hospital".
+2010–present

+In 2010, Cleese appeared in advertisements for The Automobile Association and for the Canadian insurance company Pacific Blue Cross.

-In 2012, Cleese was cast in Hunting Elephants, a heist comedy by Israeli filmmaker Reshef Levi.
+In 2012, Cleese was cast in Hunting Elephants, a heist film comedy by Israeli filmmaker Reshef Levi.
 Cleese had to quit just prior to filming due to heart trouble and was replaced by Patrick Stewart.
 Between September and October 2013, Cleese embarked on his first-ever cross-Canada comedy tour.
 Entitled "John Cleese: Last Time to See Me Before I Die tour", he visited Halifax, Ottawa, Toronto, Edmonton, Calgary, Victoria and finished in Vancouver, performing to mostly sold-out venues.
 Cleese returned to the stage in Dubai in November 2013, where he performed to a sold-out theatre.

 Cleese was interviewed and appears as himself in filmmaker Gracie Otto's 2013 documentary film The Last Impresario, about Cleese's longtime friend and colleague Michael White.
 White produced Monty Python and the Holy Grail and Cleese's pre-Python comedy production Cambridge Circus.
 At a comic press conference in November 2013, Cleese and other surviving members of the Monty Python comedy group announced a reuniting performance to be held in July 2014.